Sidebar: Salumi is an amazing Italian restaurant with at times lengthy waits.

 Outside of that – please debate and critique away!

-In the process of writing this post, I just realized that it may be possible to time travel using this quantum entanglement.
-After all since time is an illusion (as per The Fabric of the Cosmos: The Illusion of Time), I’m not sure there is anything that prevents entangled particles from being from different times.
+While writing this post, I realized that it may be possible to time travel using this quantum entanglement.
+Per The Fabric of the Cosmos: The Illusion of Time), nothing prevents entangled particles from being from different times.
 More random thoughts on this topic in Stargate may be more correct than Star Trek.